Jonovono/Cutter/README.md

 - System audio (intercepts the sound as it is leaving your computer.
 Able to even record sounds when listening to a song with headphones)
 - Microphone
 - None

+These will be able to mixed and matched however you want.